-That’s why Cities of Service launched the Engaged Cities Award.
-We aim to find and elevate the growing number of diverse and creative ways city leaders are harnessing the power of people to solve problems.
+That’s why Cities of Service created the Engaged Cities Award.
+We aim to find and elevate the diverse ways that city leaders are actively engaging their citizens to solve critical public problems.

 Is your city engaged is this kind of problem-solving, world-changing work with citizens?
-Perhaps you are tapping the power of citizen science initiatives to map neighborhood issues.
-Or using new methods to measure satisfaction with public services.
+Perhaps you are tapping into the power of citizen science initiatives to collect and analyze data.
+Or using community expertise to design better public services.
 Or crowdsourcing resident ideas to find new fixes for old problems.

-The Engaged Cities Award celebrates the best and most creative strategies we find – ultimately enabling peer cities from around the world to learn from, adopt, and improve upon these strategies back home.
+The Engaged Cities Award celebrates the most effective solutions – ultimately enabling peer cities around the world to learn from, adopt, and improve upon them.